 Glass Casting & Coldworking

-Learn to grind and polish glass in The Crucible’s expanded cold working area.
-Using glass blanks, you will experiment with glass cutting, drilling, carving and sandblasting techniques, as well as lathe work.
-You will be able to complete at least two ground and polished objects.
+Learn to grind and polish glass in our expanded coldworking space!
+Using glass blanks, students experiment with techniques in cutting, drilling, carving, and sandblasting.
+We will introduce lathe work concepts and provide the chance to complete at least two ground and polished objects.
 This is an entry-level course, but returning students learn more advanced techniques.

 An introduction to the exciting process of hot glass sand casting, to create solid glass sculptures.
 The casting process involves the creation of temporary molds, made by pressing objects into sand, and pouring a ladle of molten glass from the furnace into the mold.
 Students also spend time in the flame shop, creating small torch-worked glass components that can be added to the castings to create colorful and delicate details.
 Some experience working with flameworking or glass blowing is recommended.
 Students will receive information about what to bring.
 PREREQUISITE: Glass Beads I

 Kiln Cast Glass Sculpture

 Create glass sculpture using the ancient technique of lost wax.
 Students will create silicon molds from found objects augmented with wax sculpting techniques to create wax positives.
 The positives will be invested in a refractory material and de-waxed, creating a void in the refractory, which will be filled with glass in the kiln.
 Students will learn contemporary mold making skills, wax manipulation, refractory and glass sciences, and kiln programming including glass casting and annealing firing schedules.